mattrglobal/bbs-signatures/README.md

 <script type="text/javascript" src="https://unpkg.com/@mattrglobal/bbs-signatures/dist/bbs-signatures.min.js"></script></body>
 ```

-### React Native Support
+### Non-WASM Environment Support

-**Support is still in-progress**

-Currently WASM support in react native is [not official](https://react-native.canny.io/feature-requests/p/support-wasmwebassembly) although there are experimentations underway.
+Currently [Web Assembly](https://webassembly.org/) support in javascript environments like react native is [not official](https://react-native.canny.io/feature-requests/p/support-wasmwebassembly).

-There are several different ways in which support can be accomplished

-1. Injecting a polyfill of the Web Assembly tool chain such as [WebAssemblyJS](https://github.com/xtuc/webassemblyjs), however experimentation with this library yielded the same issue as seen in [here](https://github.com/xtuc/webassemblyjs/issues/606).
-2. A shim that trees down on to the native WebAssembly implementation provided by the OS, an example of the approach is captured [here](https://github.com/ExodusMovement/react-native-wasm)
-3. Compiling the wasm back into [asm.js](http://asmjs.org/) using the [wasm2js](https://github.com/WebAssembly/binaryen/blob/master/src/wasm2js.h) from [binaryen](https://github.com/WebAssembly/binaryen), note this is currently the preferred option and will be pursued for this library in the short term.
+To enable support, this library features an [asm.js](http://asmjs.org/) version of the library that is complied from the [Web Assembly](https://webassembly.org/) module using [wasm2js](https://github.com/WebAssembly/binaryen/blob/master/src/wasm2js.h) from the [binaryen project](https://github.com/WebAssembly/binaryen).
+When this library is being used in an environment where [Web Assembly](https://webassembly.org/) is not detected this asm.js fall back is used.

+**Note** the performance of the [asm.js](http://asmjs.org/) is notably slower than its [Web Assembly](https://webassembly.org/) counter part.

 ## Element Size